-Love can mean more than just romance, roses and Hallmark poetry.
+Love can mean more than just romance, fairytales and Hallmark poetry.
 These artists and illustrators have all captured the theme of love in new and thought-provoking ways.

-The illustrations here are part of the Month of Love, a project launched by artist Kristina Carroll back in 2013.
+The illustrations in this article are part of the Month of Love, a project launched by artist Kristina Carroll back in 2013.
 Each week in February, Carroll sets challenges loosely based around the theme of love, and the artists taking part interpret them in their own way.

 Click on the icon in the top right of each image to enlarge it

-Angela Rizza has been participating in the Month of Love project for a few years, and likes to use the challenges to try out new directions and techniques.
-In this piece, she focused on playing with positive and negative space, mixing highly detailed areas with areas of empty space.
+Angela Rizza uses the Month of Love project to try out new directions and techniques.
+In this piece from 2018, she focused on playing with positive and negative space, mixing highly detailed areas with areas of empty space.

 "For the Beauty challenge, I immediately thought of Aphrodite, the goddess of love and beauty," says Rizza.
 "I imagined her birth as something maybe more natural than her rising from the ocean, and ended up liking the composition of her in the foetal position among seaweed in the receding tide."

 This drawing by illustrator Jessica Shirley focuses on the theme of 'lies', and is based on a quote from Dorothy Allison: 'Things come apart so easily when they have been held together with lies.'

 "The quote has such intriguing imagery.
 It was a good summary of how many moral tales about lying turn out," she explains.
 Shirley incorporated animal symbolism into her piece, noting how ravens and crows are often used to represent trickery and deceit.

 "I wanted to show a person coming apart when their lies were discovered," she continues.
 "Also, the feeling of wanting to flee or be invisible in that moment when you have been exposed."

 06. Shannon Knight